dxwy/MAX30100_for_STM32_HAL/README.md

  ### STM32CubeMX setup
 * In STM32CubeMX, setup I2C1 to "I2C" and USART1 to "Asynchronous"
 * Setup an external interrupt pin (say PB0) in GPIO settings, use "external interrupt mode with falling edge trigger detection" and "pull-up" settings.
-* Activiate the external interrupt in NVIC settings by checking the corresponding box.
+* Activate the external interrupt in NVIC settings by checking the corresponding box.
 * Connect the INT# pin of your MAX30100 to this external interrupt pin.
 * Save and generate code.